timalamenciak/Solidago/README.md

 ### Food

 [Hacienda Sarria Market Garden](https://www.theworkingcentre.org/hacienda-sarria-market-garden/518) - The Hacienda Sarria is a CSA (Community Supported Agriculture) farm on Victoria Street.
 You can sign up for vegetable shares and get a portion of the harvest each week throughout the summer.
 This is a great way to lower your food footprint.

+### Tools

+[KW Library of Things](http://kwlot.ca) - The Library of Things at 91 Moore Street has a variety of tools available to borrow.
+Annual memberships cost $40.

+### Banking

+[Kindred Credit Union](https://www.kindredcu.com/) - Co-operative community-based banking that allows money and investments to stay in the community.
+They offer many socially responsible investment options.

+### Clothing, furniture and things

+[Thrift on Kent](http://thriftonkent.com/) - One of the best thrift shops in the region.

+[Worth a Second Look Furniture & Housewares](https://www.theworkingcentre.org/worth-second-look/166) - The Working Centre runs this used furniture store on Victoria Street.
+Shopping here supports the important work they do.

+### Transportation

+[Recycle Cycles](https://www.theworkingcentre.org/recycle-cycles/153) - Great used bicycles for sale and the chance to learn how to fix your own ride.